 Marriage and Family Therapists

 Growing insurance coverage, decreasing stigma overseeing a therapist and increased value on family life are all helping contribute to the occupational growth rate for marriage and family therapists.
-By 2022 the BLS predicts that employment in this field will experience a 29 percent growth rate, faster than average for all occupations.
+By 2030 the BLS predicts that employment in this field will experience a 16 percent growth rate5.
 Marriage and family therapists do more than help couples and families work through relationship issues; they also treat clinical problems such as depression and anxiety.
 Like all therapists, marriage and family therapists must have strong listening and interpersonal skills.

 If you are interested in joining the field of marriage and family therapy, we encourage you to check out Alliant’s program.
 Alliant’s California School of Professional Psychology offers two COAMFTE-accredited graduate degree programs in this subject matter: a Master of Arts in Marital and Family Therapy, and a Doctor of Psychology in Marital and Family Therapy.